roryai/makersbnb/README.md

 As a user
 So I can choose a space for a fun night away
-I want to see a list of properties
+I want to see a list of spaces

 As a user
 So I can have a fun night away